JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_final_term_report_210370741/index.md

 ### FQE
 A major amount of time was spent on researching about OPE methods of which `FQE` was the most appropriate given that the use case is Deep Reinforcement Learning.

 [Batch Policy Learning under Constraints](https://arxiv.org/pdf/1903.08738.pdf)\dcite{DBLP:journals/corr/abs-1903-08738} introduces the FQE and uses it for offline reinforcement learning under constraints and achieves remarkable results by calculating new constraint cost functions with the datasets.
-The algorithm that is implemented is similar to the one that is proposed here.
+The algorithm that is implemented in RLZoo is similar to the one that is proposed here.

 \dfig{body;FQE_Original.png}